Ouri028/VTray/README.md

 For MacOS the tray icon size must be 22x22 pixels in order for it to render correctly.

+I have only tested this using GCC, so I am not sure if it will work with other compilers.

 ## Example

 ```v